-This section explains how and when to notify the DVLA about your illness.
-It also sets out what could happen once the DVLA know about your illness, and how to challenge a decision if you think it is wrong.
-There is also information about medication and driving.
+You must tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses.
+Or if your medication affects your driving.
+This section explains how and when to tell the DVLA about your illness or medication.
+It explains what could happen when you tell the DVLA and how to challenge a decision if you think it is wrong.

-- Many people with a mental illness drive safely.
-However, some drivers need to take extra precautions or will be too unwell to drive.
+- Having a mental illness does not always mean you cannot drive safely.
+But some drivers need to take extra care or may become too unwell to drive.

-- There are some illnesses that you must report to the DVLA.
+- If you have certain illnesses you must tell the DVLA.

-- The DVLA will use the information you give them to decide whether you should keep your licence.
+- The DVLA will use the information you give them to decide if you should keep your licence.

-- The DVLA may ask you to have a medical examination and/or a driving assessment.
+- They may ask you to have a medical examination or a driving assessment.

-- If you have been told by your doctor that you are not fit to drive, you may choose to give up (‘surrender’) your licence.
-You can then reapply for it when your condition has improved.
+- If your doctor says you are not fit to drive, you can give up (‘surrender’) your licence.
+You can reapply for it when your condition has improved.